shaunweg/guide-for-web-camp-redesign/pages/monday-getting-started.md

 #### Think about Design.
 > What do you think about my page?

-> Sure, it looks alright, and we have a cute cat higher up
+> It looks nice enough right?

 > but how was it, as far as being a user?

+> This is the second version of it.

+> Check out the first version of it, [here.](https://shaunweg.github.io/guide-for-web-camp/)

-> Would it have been better with:
+> Which is better?
+Is it better with:
 > - more pictures?
-Maybe pictures to guide you instead of just words?
+With pictures helping guide you instead of just words?
 > - a different theme?
 Maybe others would have worked better?
-> - content split across multiple pages?
-This page became very long and maybe a bit unweildy.
+> - content split across multiple pages? or would a really long page be better?

 ***